-CO2 emissions were reduced by 41.4%, exceeding the group target (minimum of 37% relative to the fiscal 2005 value).
-CO2 emissions per unit of sales was 61.4%, considerably exceeding the target (76% maximum relative to the fiscal 2005 value).
-We will continue to improve our business operations and facilities.
+Emissions were reduced by 41%, exceeding the group target (minimum of 38% relative to the fiscal 2005 level).
+Emissions per basic unit of net sales was 52%, considerably exceeding the target (75% maximum relative to the fiscal 2005 level).
+We will continue to improve our business operations and related facilities.

-To reduce the greenhouse gas (CO2) emitted from all our corporate operations, we calculated total CO2 emissions (Scope 3) throughout our supply chain.
+To reduce the greenhouse gas (CO2) emissions from all our corporate operations, we calculated total CO2 emissions (Scope 3) throughout our supply chain.

-Going forward, we intend to improve the accuracy of the calculation methods we use for the target categories while taking steps to develop and sell Daifuku Eco-Products (environment-friendly products) with the goal of reducing CO2 emissions from “the use of sold products”.
+Going forward, we intend to improve the accuracy of the calculation methods we use for the target categories, while also intensifying the development and marketing of Daifuku Eco-Products (environmentally-friendly products) with the goal of reducing CO2 emissions from “use of sold products.”

 - Scope 1

-- Greenhouse gases emitted directly from business activities (fossil fuel, etc.)
+- Greenhouse gases emitted directly from business activities (fossil fuels, etc.)

 - Scope 2

 - Greenhouse gases emitted indirectly from business activities (use of electric power and heat, etc.)